ash4747/Group3Project/README.md

 # Group3Project
 Twitter project

-This project is meant to create a twitter like site to tweet,like, and share tweets.
+This project is meant to create a twitter like site to tweet,like tweets, and follow users.

 The members of this team are:\